 We need a bottle of dark red ink to pour into the economic bath tub.
 Something that can create change by slowly expanding to fill the space, using natural eddies to transform the whole.

 We need to work from within.

-We need Occupy II.
-But, this time, it must have very clear objectives and one guiding principle: only to fight for change that benefits the majority.
-This makes it harder for politicians and corporates to ignore, making it possible to gradually shift the needle.
+We need Occupy II, the rise of people-power globally, within the democratic system.
+But, this time, it must have very clear objectives and one guiding principle: to slow the pace of climate change by fighting for a transition that benefits the majority.
+This makes it harder for corrupted politicians and big corporations to ignore, making it possible to gradually shift the needle.

-Changes like these will slowly rebalance the system.
+Changes like these will gradually rebalance the system.
 They raise average living standards for the majority and help the poor, slim the fat-cats and slow the environmental genocide.
-They also buy us time, for everyone to see a better way.
+They also buy us time, so that many more people can see that there is a better way.

 Demand change that nourishes the majority, that gradually transforms the hue of the whole.